Bill Cash: International affairs

-Cash is chairman of a number of All-Party African committees, including those on Kenya and Uganda.
-He is also chairman of the All-Party Committee on Malaysia.
+Cash was chairman of a number of All-Party African committees, including those on Kenya and Uganda.
+He was also chairman of the All-Party Committee on Malaysia.
 He has also served as chairman on the All-Party Group for the Jubilee 2000 (1997–2000).

-He is chairman of the All-Party Sanitation and Water Committee (Third World) in which he works closely with Wateraid and Tearfund.
-He introduced the Gender Equality (International Development) Bill, 2013, which, although only 18th in the Private Members Ballot, was enacted in March 2014.
+He was chairman of the All-Party Sanitation and Water Committee (Third World) in which he worked closely with Wateraid and Tearfund.
+He introduced the Gender Equality (International Development) Bill 2013, which, although only 18th in the Private Members Ballot, was enacted in March 2014.

 Mariella Frostrup wrote in The Times, "The new law that puts gender equality at the heart of our overseas aid policy will be as historic as the Slave Trade Act."
 Justine Greening, Secretary of State for International Development, wrote in The Telegraph blog "Yet for assiduously steering his Gender Equality in International Development Bill through Parliament over recent months, Bill Cash deserves the recognition of women everywhere. … It's also a proud legacy for a Parliamentary champion of women's rights [..]
 Bill Cash."
 The day after the Act came into force, the Prime Minister, David Cameron, told Cash in the House of Commons, "I am sure the whole House will want to join me in commending my hon.
 Friend on his Bill, and on his legislative achievement to get that important measure on the statute book."